 Receipts from various leasing activities, mineral royalties and sales of extracted minerals, timber and other forest products, fees and fines, and the granting of easements are generated from a variety of nonfinancial assets that are held in trust by the U.S. Government and managed by BIA and other Departmental bureaus and offices on behalf of tribes.
-Receipts on hand at the regional and agency offices, and/or in transit at September 30, 2015 and 2014, if any, awaiting deposit to the U.S. Treasury, are not included in the accompanying financial statements.
+Receipts in transit at September 30, 2016 and 2015, if any, awaiting deposit to the U.S. Treasury, are not included in the accompanying financial statements.